What now for your marketing budget?

 A colleague, Diana Erskine, said something recently that really resonated with me.
 We have a unique opportunity at the moment to be transformative.
 To think creatively and gain rapid traction on an idea.

-There’s a lot less red tape at the moment, as companies recognize the need to move quickly with a ‘let’s try it’ attitude.
+There’s a lot less red tape at the moment, as companies recognise the need to move quickly with a ‘let’s try it’ attitude.
 As Diana said, “at worst, your idea will make no difference.
-At best, it could revolutionize your business.”
+At best, it could revolutionise your business.”

 Are there any particularities you want to highlight for B2B?

 ‘B2B’ is a broad term; some B2B industries have been relatively unaffected, while others have been hugely impacted.
 Take B2B manufacturers; if you’re reliant on resellers who aren’t able to operate at the moment, you’re stuck.
 Think about how you can help to support your distribution network right now to help keep your products top of mind with the end consumer.
 For example, can you launch ‘virtual experiences’ of your products?
 Or maybe you can fast track any direct-to-consumer (D2C) plans that you had on the backburner.
 Can you spin up a new brand?
 Or start selling on marketplaces, like Amazon?

 Look at how you can use technology better.
 If your call centre is impacted and your field sales staff are unable to conduct business how they usually would, think about utilising live chat, AI chatbots and automation.
 These are not as complicated or costly to install as you may think.

 Finally, if you can’t operate right now, become a knowledge centre for your field of expertise.
 If you can’t sell, educate.